GuanqizEng/STA663-final-biclustering/README.md

 ## Functions

-We created three main functions: the `SSVD`
+We created three main functions: the `SSVD`, `SSVD_numba`, and `ClusterPlot`.
+All three functions can be imported by the following commands:

+`from SSVD.SSVD import SSVD`

+`from SSVD.SSVD_numba import SSVD_numba`

+ `from SSVD.ClusterPlot import ClusterPlot`

 ## Package Installation
 The package can be installed via the following command: